gstraymond/hello-websocket-play-server/README.md

 GET /
 ```

-YOu can specify query parameter `close` to `true` to force the server to close the WebSocket connection after sending "Hello!"
+You can specify query parameter `close` to `true` to force the server to close the WebSocket connection after sending "Hello!"